acviana/coding-practice/README.md

 - HubBucket: [This repository](https://github.com/acviana/hub-bucket) contains a project that runs a Flask REST API that returns and calculates GitHub user statistics gathered from either the GitHub v3 REST or v4 GraphQL APIs

-- AWS Big Data Architecture: This writing assignment in this repo lays out a potential AWS architecture intended to solve a variety of different use big data use cases in data science, production deployment, analytics, and monitoring.
+- `aws_big_data_architecture.md`: This writing assignment in this repo lays out a potential AWS architecture intended to solve a variety of different use big data use cases in data science, production deployment, analytics, and monitoring.

 ### Programming Exercises

-The following modules in this repo are self-motived attempts to work through coding puzzles and computer science problems.
+The following modules in this repo are mostly self-motived attempts to work through coding puzzles and computer science problems.
 All modules were written with Python 3.7 and contain tests where ever appropriate.

 This module in an attempt to implement a binary object class: